AntonVasserman/CobraCodeMashRunner/README.md

 #### TODO:

 1. Change BP_Field to C++
-2. Use Ortho Camera
-3. Refactor GameMode to use GameState class and a State Enum + Events
+2. Refactor GameMode to use GameState class and a State Enum + Events
-4. Transition everything Animation/Sound related to PaperZD
+3. Transition everything Animation/Sound related to PaperZD

 #### Done:

+1. Use Ortho Camera

 ### New Features: